Diagnostics

 Dynamic (Functional) X-ray

 Rather than taking an x-ray of the spine lying down, dynamic functional x-rays are performed with the patient sitting, standing, bending forward and / or bending backwards.
-This can give valuable information about foraminal volumes, scoliosis, facet joint hypertrophy and osteophytes, prior surgery, gas in the disc, degree of anterior olisthesis, retrolisthesis, spondylolytic spondylolisthesis, pelvic tilt and which segments of the spine are over or under working when moving.
-This information may not be observable on standard (lying down) x-ray or MRI scans.
+This can give valuable information about foraminal volumes, scoliosis, facet joint hypertrophy and osteophytes, prior surgery, gas in the disc, degree of anterior listhesis, retrolisthesis, spondylolytic spondylolisthesis, pelvic tilt and which segments of the spine are over or under working when moving.
+This information may not be observable on standard (lying down) x-ray or (lying down) MRI scans.

 Ultrasound